myelintek/documentation/content/ide_vscode.rst

 Open remote folder
 ---------------------

-Once connected to remote lab, open remote folder in left column to browse files
+Congradulation!
+You have successfully connected to a lab.
+You can open a remote folder in the *Explorer* at left side of VSCode.

 .. image:: ../_static/remote_ide/vscode/vscode-openfolder.gif

-Edit in VSCode
+Console in VSCode
 -----------------

-You can open console in VSCode and upload/download files in left column.
+You can also open a console in VSCode by dragging up from buttom of the window.

 .. image:: ../_static/remote_ide/vscode/vscode-edit.gif

-You can visit VSCode website to find out more extensions supported by VSCode!
+Visit VSCode website to find out more extensions!

 https://code.visualstudio.com/docs/editor/extension-gallery